BEIRUT (AP) " For the first few weeks of her job recycling garbage, Haela Kalawi often went home crying.

 EDITOR'S NOTE: This story is part of a series of profiles of Arab women who are agents of change in different countries and areas of life.

-In exile, some of these women feel vulnerable to harassment and violence, leaving their homes less than they did in Syria, according to a 2014 study by the U.N. refugee agency.
+In exile, some of these women feel vulnerable to harassment and violence.
 However, others, like Kalawi, have become accidental agents of change in a region where it is still relatively rare for women to be leaders in the family.

-Girls in the conservative community tended to marry young.
-By the time Kalawi " pretty with pale eyes " was 15, she had already turned down several proposals.
+Kalawi grew up in a conservative community where girls tended to marry young.
+By the time she was 15, she had already turned down several proposals.
 But when another stranger, 28-year-old Mohammed Dahla, asked to marry her, she agreed.
 They wed two months later.

 "When I saw him, I liked him," she said of her future husband.

-She dropped out of the 10th grade, even though her husband, a lawyer, wanted her to continue.
-The following school year, he re-enrolled his young wife and bought the needed books, but she got pregnant and stayed home instead.
+She dropped out of the 10th grade, even though her husband wanted her to continue, and got pregnant.

-Her husband had absolute say in the family.
+He had absolute say in the family.
 She spent her days cooking, cleaning and going over homework with her older children.
-She rarely left the apartment, except on Fridays, a weekend day for Muslims, when the family would go on picnics or visit relatives.

-Kalawi's sheltered existence ended with the civil war between forces loyal to Syrian President Bashar Assad and the rebels trying to topple him.
-Eastern Ghouta, a rebel stronghold, was hit by heavy shelling.
-In August 2013, Kalawi's uncle, his wife and their adult son were killed in an attack with rockets containing the chemical agent sarin.
-Two cousins were later killed in rocket and mortar strikes.
+Kalawi's sheltered existence ended with the civil war.
+In August 2013, her uncle, his wife and their adult son were killed in a rocket attack.
+Two cousins later died in rocket and mortar strikes.
 The couple decided to flee.

 Kalawi and the children moved to her grandparents' home in Damascus, and her husband was to follow once he'd sold the car and other belongings.
 Instead, he disappeared, a fate shared by thousands snatched from homes and streets by combatants on both sides.